alinoorul/planckit-cloud/README.md

 # planckit-cloud
-Responsive website built in HTML and CSS with custom-built framework for cloud hosting platform Optimized for mobiles, tablets, and desktops
+Responsive website built in HTML and CSS with custom-built framework for cloud hosting

+Optimized for mobiles, tablets, and desktops

 Inspired by @traversymedia